Demosilient/demosilient.github.io/README.md

 ## Why?

 - Why now?
-  - Create the public sphere to own or at least counterbalance the corporate and political spheres before we…
+  - Create the public sphere to own or at least counterbalance the corporate and political spheres before we:
     - destroy our planet.
     - loose our agency or significant personal liberties to a surveillance/authoritarian corporate state.
     - are automated out of the economic sphere by advanced technology.
   - Record global institutional mistrust and a crisis of leadership as exemplified by rising national and international polarizations and conflicts.
   - New thriving independent media ecosystem, challenging economic and political establishment conventions, that reflects and caters to public mistrust.
-This ecosystem is looking for honest actors and initiatives to channel their subscription base’s confidence.
+This ecosystem is looking for honest actors and initiatives to channel their subscription base's confidence.
   - Growing concern of the catastrophic risk embedded in the current social media model.
 - Why another platform/framework/collective?
   - Demosilient vs Facebook/Twitter/Other Social Platforms
     - Facebook is designed to keep users on the application as much as possible for the singular goal of mining data for reselling and targeted advertising.
 It deploys sophisticated algorithms and AI to optimize on this goal as do other similar platforms, which in turn to maximize exposure to ads and paid for propaganda taps into addictive, compulsive, obscene and obsessive user inclinations.
 Demosilient in contrast works to help users find issues they are passionate about and then connect with likeminded people with whom they can collaborate and engage with on campaigns in the real world.
     - Since social platforms are privately owned, they cannot be entrusted to uphold freedom of expression, and empower a diverse marketplace of ideas.
 Indeed, in the modern era many platforms are de-platforming members with unconventional or dissenting views.
   - Demosilient vs Preppers/Nationalism
   - Demosilient vs Democrats, Republicans and Libertarians
   - Demosilient vs Lobby99/People Party/Forward Party